I've heard the question a dozen times in the past two months.

 Nearly every U.S. sector earns 2% or more of its revenue from China.
 Only utilities and telecom stocks missed the list.

 If Chinese revenue dried up due to a trade war, most large American businesses would feel it.
-Technology stocks
+Technology stocks in particular could take a beating.

 Simply put, U.S. companies need China more than Chinese companies need the U.S.